standard/standard/README.md

 ## Rules

-- Indentation is 2 spaces
+- 2 space indentation
-- Strings use single quotes
+- Single quotes for strings
-- Unix-style line breaks (LF)
+- Unix line breaks (LF)
 - No semicolons
   - [It's totally fine.][1] *[Really!][2]*
 - Never start a line with `(` or `[`: